sinipelto/scheduleapp/README.md

 # scheduleapp
-Fetch schedule data from VR API and show it graphically to user.
+Gets schedule data by station name from VR API and shows it graphically to user.
+Displays up to 50 trains, up to next 60 minutes.